v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 + Since this OpenHack is intended for healthcare IT professionals, we assume learners have a basic familiarity with general topics related to health data interoperability.
 In particular, learners are expected to have a working knowledge of the FHIR R4 data standard.
 Please visit [here](https://hl7.org/fhir/R4/) for more information about the FHIR R4 specification.

 + In Challenges 05-08, we cover MC4H architectures that incorporate Microsoft Dynamics/Dataverse healthcare industry solutions.
 Because most participants do not have access to a Dynamics/Dataverse environment, Challenges 05-08 are presented as instructor-lead training modules.
 A basic knowledge of the Dynamics/Dataverse landscape will be helpful for learners to get the most out of this portion of the training.
-Please visit [here](https://powerplatform.microsoft.com/en-us/dataverse/) to learn about the Dynamics/Dataverse platform.
+Please visit [here](https://powerplatform.microsoft.com/en-us/dataverse/) to learn more about the Dynamics/Dataverse platform.

 ## Environment Prerequisites
 Please be sure to have the following components ready in your environment before beginning the OpenHack.